elizabethdorans/pgBoost/README.md

 # pgBoost.R

 The provided script pgBoost.R takes as input a data set of candidate regulatory links x linking scores and generates consensus linking scores using gradient boosting (in a leave-one-chromosome-out framework).
+This repo will be updated as pgBoost is developed into a software package with additional functionality.

 ### Arguments